dustin10/VichGeographicalBundle/Resources/doc/index.rst

 Use the GeographicalBundle Annotations
 ======================================

-Now you need to annotate the entites you would like to query for coordinates.
+Now you need to annotate the entities you would like to query for coordinates.
-You will need to use different annotations.
-Use the class annotation ``@Vich\Geographical`` to mark the entity as geographical and the ``@Vich\GeographicalQuery`` annotation to mark the method in the class whose return value is used as the query to the query coordinate service.
-The method should be public and take no parameters and should return a string.
+There are two annotations to use, the class annotation `@Vich\Geographical` marks the entity as geographical and the `@Vich\GeographicalQuery` annotation marks the method in the class whose return value is used as the query to the query coordinate service (i.e. the method gets an address to turn into geographical coordinates).
+The following is a working example entity:

 Here is an example entity::